Reporters Dig Into Justice Kavanaugh's Past, Allegations Of Misconduct Against Him

 On why Ramirez's allegations are relevant

 Pogrebin: There are plenty of people who you talk to about the Ramirez allegations and to the extent that they are aware of them they kind of say, "What's the big deal?"
 And you can see from the outside how that perspective is conceivable.
-Basically someone exposing himself to her at a drunken dorm party, you could dismiss that as just so much kind of drunken juvenile fun, boys being boys, if she were made of stronger stuff maybe she would have just said, "Get that out of my face!" and go on with her life.
+Basically, someone exposing himself to her at a drunken dorm party, you could dismiss that as just so much kind of drunken juvenile fun, boys being boys, if she were made of stronger stuff maybe she would have just said, "Get that out of my face!" and go on with her life.

 What's important, and what my reporting really revealed, was that it's really essential to look at the background of a person like Deborah Ramirez and indeed anyone who comes into a place like Yale.
 That has made me sort of newly sensitive to this idea that not everyone comes into college equally equipped to navigate situations like that.
 She was raised in working-class Shelton, Conn.
 Her father was a cable splicer.
-She [had a] strict Catholic upbringing, did things by the book, academically distinguished, not at all experience sexually or in terms of alcohol, and also somewhat at a disadvantage financially.
+She [had a] strict Catholic upbringing, did things by the book, academically distinguished, not at all experienced sexually or in terms of alcohol, and also somewhat at a disadvantage financially.
 Her family had to scrape together money for her to get through Yale.
 In addition to getting loans she worked in the college dining halls, she worked at college reunions cleaning up, she worked at Carvel in the summers. ...
 She also has Puerto Rican heritage and, as we know now, there is a lot more sensitivity to the experience of people of color.
 But at the time, there were jokes on campus that she experienced, of people saying "How do you get in here?
 Is it because you're Puerto Rican?" ...
 So she already felt kind of behind the eight ball at Yale, had a real deep sense of inadequacy that maybe she didn't belong there and wasn't gonna be able to hack it.
 So this experience with Kavanaugh only confirmed those insecurities, in a way that was formative.

 On why Christine Blasey Ford came forward

 Kate Kelly: I really think she was motivated by a sense of civic duty.
 Her comment to me was to the effect that, "Someone did something to me when I was my kid's age."
 She's a mother of two adolescent or teenage boys at this point.
-"And I thought the key decision makers who were influencing the Supreme Court nomination and confirmation should know about it, and to not say anything would not be an OK thing to do in my book."
+"And I thought the key decision-makers who were influencing the Supreme Court nomination and confirmation should know about it, and to not say anything would not be an OK thing to do in my book."
 That's a summation of what she said.

 I think that coming forward occurred at great personal stress and, eventually, cost to her and her family.
 She lost her privacy.
 She lost her security for a period of time.
 She still receives death threats.
 And as recently as earlier this year [she] was having to stay in undisclosed locations because of death threats.
 So it was very difficult.
 I don't think she knew the half of what might happen when she was contemplating this, but at a very minimum she knew that her name would be in the public domain.
 And she was likely to be the subject of debate and that alone was very stressful for her.
 So I think it was a sense of civic duty.
 And I think although she is a Democrat and probably doesn't share most of Brett Kavanaugh's ideology, it really had to do with this sense of ethics and civic obligation.

-Note: Editor's note: The interview with Pogrebin and Kelly was recorded on Sept.
-12.